RanvierMUD/docs/docs/bundles.md

 Now that you know how to install/create a bundle and enable it the next step is actually building your game.

-If you are making your game from scratch, or have only installed a networking bundle follow the [Creating Your Game](creating.md) guide.
+If you are making your game from scratch, or have only installed a networking bundle follow the [From Scratch](from_scratch.md) guide.

 If you used the starter kit mentioned in the [Get Started](../get_started.md) guide you can go directly to the individual guides.
 The documentation is split into two parts: Building and Coding.